guohekui/some-stars/README.md

 *   [LimHyungTae/HOV-SG](https://github.com/LimHyungTae/HOV-SG) - \[RSS2024] Official implementation of "Hierarchical Open-Vocabulary 3D Scene Graphs for Language-Grounded Robot Navigation" -

+*   [mit-acl/ROMAN](https://github.com/mit-acl/ROMAN) - ROMAN is a view-invariant global localization method that maps open-set objects and uses the geometry, shape, and semantics of objects to find the transformation between a current pose and previously created object map.
+This enables loop closure between robots even when a scene is observed from opposite views. -

 *   [AmnonDrory/LidarRegistration](https://github.com/AmnonDrory/LidarRegistration) - Project page for "Stress-Testing Point Cloud Registration on Automotive LiDAR" by Amnon Drory, Shai Avidan and Raja Giryes -

 *   [jiangchaokang/3DSFLabelling](https://github.com/jiangchaokang/3DSFLabelling) - This repository is the latest model version corresponding to the paper 3DSFLabeling: Boosting 3D Scene Flow Estimation by Pseudo Auto Labeling. -